quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part39_Chapter_29_Sche.md

 ---

 #### Tail Behavior of Response Time
 Background context: Understanding the tail behavior of response times is crucial for setting Service Level Agreements (SLAs), as it helps in ensuring that extreme delays are kept under control.
-The probability that a response time exceeds some level \( x \) is denoted as \( P{T > x} \).
+The probability that a response time exceeds some level $x $ is denoted as$P{T > x}$.

 :p Why does knowing mean slowdown being low tell us anything about the maximum slowdown?
 ??x